tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     ellipse(axis,220, 370,370)
 {% endhighlight %}

-The `add_library()` line is required for loading in ControlP5.
+Processing requires the `add_library()` line for loading in ControlP5.
 A new ControlP5 instance is then assigned to a variable named `cp5`.
 From here on, any ContolP5 features can be accessed with a `cp5.` prefix; this will make sense a little further along when we begin to add controllers.
 The `axis` coordinate runs through the centre of the `ellipse` below, in other words it is the lies on horizontal centre of the 'face'.
 The face is positioned to the left of display in order to make room for control widgets on the right.

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-start.png" />